Where Do I Put My Video Content?

 Here is a short list of "Roku-Friendly" CDNs, OVPs and storage providers that have been verified to work with Instant TV Channel:

-Amazon S3 and CloudFront - Amazon's bandwidth cost is slightly higher than other providers, but because Amazon has a free tier and no monthly minimum, using Amazon S3 or CloudFront makes sense for private Roku channels with smaller numbers of viewers.
+Amazon S3 and CloudFront - Amazon's bandwidth cost is higher than other providers, but because Amazon has a free tier and no monthly minimum, using Amazon S3 or CloudFront may be a good choice for non-public Roku channels with smaller numbers of viewers.
 Amazon CloudFront is an excellent choice for storing Instant TV Channel poster images and other small files, regardless of the size of your channel.Here are several Amazon walk-throughs:

 Brightcove - Brightcove is a CDN/OVP which provides a wide variety of features and services that are ideal for developers with large libraries of content and multi-platform requirements.
 Brightcove also provides automatic support within Instant TV Channel for adaptable bitrate video streams and playlists.Here's a walk-through covering how to use Brightcove with Instant TV Channel.